AFCenteno/Work-Day-Scheduler/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

+This program allows you to add important events to a daily planner so you can manage your time effectively.